jiminbae/veil/README.md

 - GPU execution is enabled by default through `device = "cuda"` in `config.py`.
 - ONNX Runtime uses the available provider stack, including TensorRT/CUDA when installed and available.
-- Model weights, videos, outputs, logs, and metadata are ignored by git.
+- Model weights, local input assets, outputs, logs, and metadata are ignored by git.
 - Use VEIL only with appropriate consent and for lawful, responsible video processing.